JeanRibes/gemini-ghost/README.md

 # Oh, just one more thing

-Titan II successfully lauched its first payload into Geminispace on 2021-02-04 at roughly 23:42 GMT.
+Titan II successfully launched its first payload into Geminispace on 2021-02-04 at roughly 23:42 GMT.

 My Gemini capsule is at: `gemini://gemini.lostleonardo.xyz`.